mrlunchbox777/basic-setup/alias/sh/cheatsheet-docs/index.md

 ## `cs` commands

-There is a reserved command to get all of the cheatsheets as a single doc - `cs all`.
+There is a reserved command to get all of the cheatsheets as a single doc - `cs all`, it can also be called by `csa`.

 These can be composited as a single string argument.